 This is measured through our monitoring program which identifies the impact our holistic curriculum is having on pupils:

 - Presentation in books

 - Attitude towards our values, including equality and diversity

 Through this monitoring we can evaluate if our curriculum is resulting in pupils becoming successful learners, confident individuals & responsible citizens.

-Parent Feedback through our yearly survey provides us with essential information about the impact our curriculum is having in developing pupils holistically, including their academic success.
+Parent feedback Our yearly survey provides us with essential information about the impact our curriculum is having in developing pupils holistically, including their academic success.